-- The municipality shall not budget for a cash deficit and should also ensure that revenue projections in the budget are realistic taking into account actual collection levels. - Expenses may only be incurred in terms of the approved annual budget (or adjustments budget) and within the limits of the amounts appropriated for each vote in the approved budget. - Witzenberg Municipality shall prepare three-year budget (medium term revenue and expenditure framework (MTREF)) and that be reviewed annually and approved by Council. - The MTREF budget must at all times be within the framework of the Municipal Integrated Development Plan.
+- The municipality shall not budget for a cash deficit and should also ensure that revenue projections in the budget are realistic considering actual collection levels. - Expenses may only be incurred in terms of the approved annual budget (or adjustments budget) and within the limits of the amounts appropriated for each vote in the approved budget. - Witzenberg Municipality shall prepare three-year budget (medium term revenue and expenditure framework (MTREF)) and that be reviewed annually and approved by Council. - The MTREF budget must always be within the framework of the Municipal Integrated Development Plan.